HeeerQ/KubeEdge-Killercoda/deployment/step6.md

 #
 In this step

-Because we now run cloudcore and edgecore at the same host, we need to add environment config. open the file using following command, and add the
+Because we now run cloudcore and edgecore at the same host, we need to add environment config. open the file using following command, and add the comment line.

 `vi /etc/systemd/system/edgecore.service`{{execute}}

 ```
 [Service]
-**Environment=CHECK_EDGECORE_ENVIRONMENT='false'**  --add this line
+Environment=CHECK_EDGECORE_ENVIRONMENT='false'  --add this line
 Type=simple
 ExecStart=/usr/local/bin/edgecore
 Restart=always